Last updated on .

 Farmers Market

 On the first Sunday of every month, there’s a farmers market in the plaza.
-Local farmers and artisans come to sell all kinds of fruits and vegetables, honey, tamales, condiments, and several other goods.
+Local farmers and artisans come to sell all kinds of fruits and vegetables, coffee, honey, tamales, condiments, and several other goods.

 Farmers market